slamice/wri/hipsters/chapter02.md

 "I think homeless people have more fashion sense I guess?"
 Tom muttered smiling.

 But I intentionally ignored them and zoned out.
 I zoned out a few times daily.
 To what I can't remember.
 To random things.
+It's kind of the definition as well, designed to forget.

 You have to understand.
-I tried to build it so it could speak to me.
+I tried to build things so they could speak to me.
 The screen should have screamed something intelligible instead of staring back at me, blandly holding up the garbage boxes and text I drew on it.
+Sometimes deep down I want to just let things be.
+There are enough natural rules already.

 I was in the hallway, between snacks and lack of snacks, when Mik approached me.
-"Hey Man!" he wore cowboy boots that day, in defiance to the more fashionable of the business sporting their dusty three peice suits.
-His glasses were thin enough but it made his nose look obtruse and like it was poking you and the conversation you had with him.
-"Haven't seen talked to you in a while."
+"Hey Man!" he wore cowboy boots that day, in defiance to the more fashionable of the managers sporting their dusty three peice suits.
+His glasses were thin but still  made his nose look obtruse like it was poking you and the conversation you had with him.
+"Haven't talked to you in a while."

 "Nothing really to talk about."